akastha97/whattodoapp/README.md

 This app is developed in Flutter framework, generates both iOS and Android apps.

 ### Installation:
-Download and install this apk file for android:
 Also, you can clone this repo and run the app via Visual Studio code/ Xcode.

 ### App Features: